To play this presentation please log in.

 TARGET AUDIENCE

-This program is intended for medical oncologists, hematology-oncology fellows, urologists and other healthcare providers involved in the treatment of prostate cancer.
+This activity is intended for urologists, medical and radiation oncologists, and other allied healthcare professionals involved in the treatment of prostate cancer.

 LEARNING OBJECTIVES

-• Infer how various clinical and biological factors affect the risk of prostate cancer recurrence after local therapy, and design appropriate treatment plans for patients with consideration of the potential benefits and risks of new and established forms of hormonal therapy.
+- Infer how various clinical and biological factors affect the risk of prostate cancer recurrence after local therapy, and design appropriate treatment plans for individual patients considering the potential benefits and risks of new and established forms of hormonal therapy.

-• Explore available data with treatment intensification with cytotoxic therapy, secondary hormonal therapy or combinations of these approaches for metastatic hormone-sensitive prostate cancer, and effectively integrate these strategies into clinical management algorithms.
+- Explore available data with treatment intensification with cytotoxic therapy, secondary hormonal therapy or combinations of these approaches for metastatic hormone-sensitive prostate cancer (mHSPC), and effectively integrate these strategies into current clinical management algorithms.

-• Assess the available research database supporting the use of PARP inhibitors as monotherapy or in combination with androgen receptor pathway inhibitors for patients with mCRPC harboring a homologous recombination repair gene alteration, and discern how to optimally incorporate these agents into clinical management algorithms.
+- Assess the available and emerging research database supporting the use of PARP inhibitors in combination with androgen receptor pathway inhibitors for patients with metastatic prostate cancer harboring a homologous recombination repair gene alteration, and discern how to optimally incorporate these agents into current clinical management algorithms.

-• Review available Phase III data documenting the efficacy of various forms of radioligand therapy for patients with mCRPC, and consider the current and potential clinical role of these strategies.
+- Review available Phase III data documenting the efficacy of various forms of radioligand therapy for metastatic prostate cancer, and consider the current and future clinical role of these strategies.

-• Recall the design of ongoing clinical trials evaluating other novel agents and strategies for prostate cancer, and appropriately counsel patients about availability and participation.
+- Recall the design of ongoing clinical trials evaluating other novel agents and strategies for prostate cancer, and counsel appropriate patients about availability and participation.

 ACCREDITATION STATEMENT